gruejay/birdsong_detector/README.md

-# birdsong_detector
+# Bird Song Detector

-Identify species of passerine (songbirds) from audio recordings of their song
+The goal of this project is to identify species of passerine (songbirds) from audio recordings of their song.